Places to stay and things to do in Brussels

 Maison Dandoy

-Dinner at altitude
+Dinner at an altitude

 Ballekes